JoaoNini75/AuctionPI/README.md

 - Bids
 - Questions/Replies

-Besides this, the service provides endpoints for the following queries:
+Besides the CRUD operations for all of the entities, the service provides endpoints for the following queries:
 - List of bids of a given auction;
 - List of bids of a given user;
 - List of auctions about to close;